What Is Collision Coverage and How Does It Work?

 How do I know if my deductible is set correctly for collision?

 The right deductible depends on your savings and how much risk you're comfortable with.
 A $500 deductible is the most common choice and offers a good balance between premium savings and out-of-pocket exposure.
-If you have a solid emergency fund of $1,000 or more, raising your deductible to $1,000 can lower your premium meaningfully.
-Our car insurance deductibles guide can walk you through the decision.
+If you have a solid emergency fund of $1,000 or more, raising your deductible to $1,000 can reduce your premium by 25–30% annually.
+Our car insurance deductibles guide can walk you through the full decision.

 What happens if I drop collision coverage and then get into an accident?